Tri-Fest

 Tri-Fest primarily takes place over one weekend in downtown Henderson with much of Main Street and Central Park converted into a pedestrian festival site.
 A range of live entertainment usually centers on the Central Park stage.
 Through the years, however, the event has expanded to events throughout the preceding weeks and now include sports tournaments, a 12K/36K bike ride, a beauty pageant, and an art contest.
 The event culminates with fireworks over downtown Henderson on the Ohio River.

-Tri-fest has been on hiatus since 2020.
+Tri-Fest took a hiatus in 2020 and 2021, making its usual annual return April 22–24, 2022.